 Introducing Sydney Sounds, an ongoing collection of free sample packs for Ableton Live users.
-Curated by local artists and producers, Sydney Sounds aims to be the largest collection of audio representing the city and all its colourful noises.
+Curated by local artists and producers operating across a range of genres, Sydney Sounds aims to become the largest collection of audio representing the city and all its colourful noises.

 The packs are created alongside artists chosen by Happy Mag.
 Each creator chooses a location, spends a day armed with field recording gear, then drops back to their studio to catalogue the sounds.

 Each Sydney Sounds pack contains at least one 16-sample drum rack, longer ambient samples, plus more.